Food for thought

 - Look at the restaurant menus.

 The joy of living in the modern age of technology is that you can access the website or social media accounts of nearly every restaurant in the world.
 Take advantage of this and have a look at what they serve, pictures of their dishes and other customer reviews.
-Our amazing team at two point four have already done this research and we make sure that the restaurants we have selected are child-friendly and are well used to catering for all different appetites.
-You can do this too.
+Our amazing team at two point four have already done this research and we make sure that the restaurants we have selected are child-friendly and are used to catering for all different appetites.
 Plan ahead and think about what dishes your child might eat or what could you order to satisfy their quirky palettes.
 Starters are usually a good option so they can have a variety of smaller dishes.

 Read more: Eat well.
 Travel often